prantlf/timezone-support/README.md

 Lightweight time zone listing and date converting.
 Intended for adding time zone support to high-level date libraries, but also for direct application usage.

-* Tiny code base - 3.5 KB minified, 1.5 KB gzipped.
+* Tiny code base - 4.6 KB minified, 1.7 KB gzipped.
 Do not pack unnecessary weight in your application.
-* Packed time zone data - 178 KB minified, 22.5 KB gzipped.
+* Packed time zone data - 923 KB minified, 33.3 KB gzipped.
 Single time zones are unpacked on demand.
-* Even smaller version with limited, 2012-2022 timezone data - 31 KB minified, 8K gzipped.
+* Smaller bundles with limited data - 1900-2050 (204 kB minified, 25.2 kB gzipped) and 2012-2022 (31.2 KB minified, 8.2 kB gzipped).
-* Generated from the official time zone database version 2018e.
+* Generated from the official time zone database version 2018g.
 Canonical time zone names, aliases, UTC offsets, and daylight-saving time changes.
 * Minimal interface for time zone lookup and conversions.
 Parsing, formatting and manipulating dates is usually the task for a higher-level date library.

 ### Table of Contents